ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-12-SQL-Server-On-Container.md

 ## Why should you consider running SQL Server on containers?

 - **Ease of use** in the development and test environment without the need for spinning up VMs, managing them go into endless version conflicts etc etc etc..
-- **Standardization** that’s the word that your management board would like to hear but it also make sense in this case, containers are becoming more and more the way to do thing in software development so if your apps and services are running in containers then DBs should follow along.
+- **Standardization** that’s the word that your management board would like to hear but it also make sense in this case, containers are becoming more and more the way to do things in software development so if your apps and services are running in containers then DBs should follow along.
 - A huge gain on the **Portability** aspect among different cloud vendors and even on premises systems.
 - Last but not least is the great **DevOps** integration.